Asian Cucumber Salad

 Thanks Jenn!
 Me too!

-I think we all have to have the experience of a cringe moment so that we keep ourselves from doing more of them!
-Love all the flavors 9and particularly the use of maple syrup) in this recipe! yum is right!
+I love all the flavors and particularly the use of maple syrup) in this recipe! yum is right!

 Thank you Katie!